elizabeth-poggie/elizabeth-poggie/_content/notes/06-W24-intro-to-programming.md

 Console.WriteLine("How fast are you going?");
 successfulConversion = int.TryParse(Console.ReadLine(), out speed);

-if(successfulConversion) {
+// Nested if statements, what would this look in flowgorithm ? if(successfulConversion) {
   if (speed > SPEED_LIMIT) {
     Console.WriteLine("Wow that's too fast !! \n-----------------------\nThe speed limit is: {0} \nYou were going: {1}", SPEED_LIMIT, speed);